btholt/complete-intro-to-react-v4/README.md

 ## Important Note: Use Petfinder API v2 and Petfinder API Client 2.0.1

 The Petfinder API was updated to v2.
-All course code still works, but you'll need to sign up for developer keys for the V2 of the Petfinder API.
-You'll also need to update your Petfinder Client to v2.0.1 in your package.json.
+All course code still works, but you'll need to sign up for developer keys for the V2 of the Petfinder API (default if you are a new user).
+You'll also need to update your Petfinder Client (petfinder-client) to v2.0.1 in your package.json.
 See: https://github.com/btholt/complete-intro-to-react-v4/blob/master/package.json#L38

 ## Debugging